-Nick and Joan Caggiano's colorful eatery has moved out of Rehoboth Beach and will be reopening on Coastal Highway across from Grotto Grand Slam in Lewes.
-The new facility promises to be modeled after the longtime downtown tradition, so I have left the original review for reference.
-As soon as they open, a new article and photos will appear.
+Nick and Joan Caggiano's colorful eatery has moved out of Rehoboth Beach and has reopened on Coastal Highway across from Grotto Grand Slam in Lewes at 17323 Ocean One Plz, Lewes, DE 19958.
+The new facility is cleverly modeled after the longtime downtown tradition.
+I have left the original article for reference, but a new one is on the way!

 It's hard to believe that the original article about Nicolas was written and posted on December 19, 2009!
 The big seller at this pizza joint continues to be the Nic-O-Boli; Nicola's version of the stromboli.
 It's basically a pizza, filled with all sorts of stuff and then folded over onto itself, sealed and baked.
 Though their regular pizza is good, the Nic-O-Boli is certainly the star of the show.
 Heck, you can even buy them frozen!